PROSPECTIVE MAKERS

 Naturally dyed scarves/bandanas

-Rings, necklaces, bracelets, especially in gold
+Rings, necklaces, bracelets in certain styles

-Smaller paintings, especially those priced under $150
+Small paintings, especially those priced under $150

 Smaller photo prints, especially those priced under $50